SpaceForever/Spiral-Labs/planning-fallacy.md

 inside view vs outside view

-inside view: predict based on what know outside view: predict based on similar classes
+inside view: predict based on what has happened to you outside view: predict based on similar classes